-Powerball is arguably the biggest lottery in the world, putting up extraordinary jackpots which start at $40 million and can stretch into the billions.
+Powerball is arguably the biggest lottery in the world, putting up extraordinary jackpots which start at $20 million (*During the Coronavirus pandemic, the starting jackpot may be lower than this) and can stretch into the billions.
 The game is played every Wednesday and Saturday night at 10.59PM.

 Players can buy tickets online or enter via authorised lottery retailers in Michigan.
 See the latest winning Powerball numbers below and purchase tickets for upcoming draws.